Victory Capital Management Inc. Sells 195,611 Shares of Allogene Therapeutics, Inc. (NASDAQ:ALLO)

-Victory Capital Management Inc. lessened its stake in shares of Allogene Therapeutics, Inc. (NASDAQ:ALLO) by 16.1% in the 4th quarter, HoldingsChannel.com reports.
+Victory Capital Management Inc. decreased its holdings in shares of Allogene Therapeutics, Inc. (NASDAQ:ALLO) by 16.1% in the fourth quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 1,016,052 shares of the company’s stock after selling 195,611 shares during the period.
-Victory Capital Management Inc.’s holdings in Allogene Therapeutics were worth $25,645,000 as of its most recent filing with the SEC.
+Victory Capital Management Inc. owned about 0.72% of Allogene Therapeutics worth $25,645,000 as of its most recent SEC filing.

-Several other hedge funds and other institutional investors have also added to or reduced their stakes in ALLO.
-Vida Ventures Advisors LLC bought a new position in shares of Allogene Therapeutics in the third quarter worth about $67,809,000.
-Regents of The University of California purchased a new position in Allogene Therapeutics during the 4th quarter valued at approximately $22,720,000.
-BlackRock Inc. grew its holdings in shares of Allogene Therapeutics by 9.0% in the third quarter.
-BlackRock Inc. now owns 6,312,703 shares of the company’s stock valued at $238,051,000 after purchasing an additional 520,584 shares in the last quarter.
-Lord Abbett & CO.
-LLC bought a new stake in Allogene Therapeutics in the third quarter worth $17,002,000.
-Finally, Great Point Partners LLC bought a new stake in Allogene Therapeutics in the third quarter worth $12,400,000.
-59.86% of the stock is owned by hedge funds and other institutional investors.
+A number of other institutional investors and hedge funds have also made changes to their positions in ALLO.
+Parallel Advisors LLC lifted its stake in Allogene Therapeutics by 51.7% during the third quarter.
+Parallel Advisors LLC now owns 1,399 shares of the company’s stock worth $53,000 after purchasing an additional 477 shares during the period.
+Nisa Investment Advisors LLC lifted its stake in Allogene Therapeutics by 293.5% during the third quarter.
+Nisa Investment Advisors LLC now owns 1,810 shares of the company’s stock worth $68,000 after purchasing an additional 1,350 shares during the period.
+Smith Asset Management Group LP bought a new position in Allogene Therapeutics during the third quarter worth about $74,000.
+Sowell Financial Services LLC bought a new position in Allogene Therapeutics during the fourth quarter worth about $93,000.
+Finally, Pacer Advisors Inc. bought a new position in Allogene Therapeutics during the third quarter worth about $95,000.
+Hedge funds and other institutional investors own 59.86% of the company’s stock.

-Several equities research analysts recently weighed in on ALLO shares.
-HC Wainwright restated a “buy” rating and issued a $40.00 price target on shares of Allogene Therapeutics in a research report on Thursday, December 10th.
-Bank of America started coverage on shares of Allogene Therapeutics in a research report on Tuesday, November 24th.
-They issued a “buy” rating and a $41.00 price target on the stock.
-JPMorgan Chase & Co. restated a “hold” rating on shares of Allogene Therapeutics in a research report on Monday, December 14th.
-Zacks Investment Research upgraded shares of Allogene Therapeutics from a “hold” rating to a “buy” rating and set a $35.00 price target on the stock in a research report on Thursday.
-Finally, Stifel Nicolaus upgraded shares of Allogene Therapeutics from a “hold” rating to a “buy” rating and boosted their price objective for the company from $33.00 to $43.00 in a research report on Tuesday, January 26th.
-Four equities research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company.
-Allogene Therapeutics has an average rating of “Buy” and a consensus price target of $48.86.

-In related news, CFO Eric Thomas Schmidt sold 15,000 shares of the company’s stock in a transaction dated Thursday, January 14th.
-The shares were sold at an average price of $30.77, for a total value of $461,550.00.
-Following the completion of the sale, the chief financial officer now directly owns 78,916 shares of the company’s stock, valued at $2,428,245.32.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-31.30% of the stock is owned by corporate insiders.
+In other news, CFO Eric Thomas Schmidt sold 15,000 shares of Allogene Therapeutics stock in a transaction on Thursday, January 14th.
+The shares were sold at an average price of $30.77, for a total transaction of $461,550.00.
+Following the transaction, the chief financial officer now directly owns 78,916 shares of the company’s stock, valued at $2,428,245.32.
+The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
+Company insiders own 31.30% of the company’s stock.

 Allogene Therapeutics Profile